If you know How To Grow Okra In Containers, then harvesting it most of the year is an easy task! Let’s learn all about Growing Okra In Pots!

-Due to its taproot, okra doesn’t transplant well that’s why you’ll have to directly plant the seeds in the container or a biodegradable pot.
+Due to its long taproot, okra doesn’t transplant well.
+You’ll have to directly plant the seeds in the container or get a biodegradable pot.
 Sow 2-3 okra seeds 1/2 to 1 inch deep in each pot.
-Water with a sprayer and keep the seeds in a bright, warm place, the substrate should remain moist until the seeds germinate.
+Water with a sprayer and keep the seeds in a bright, warm place.
+The substrate should remain moist until the seeds germinate.

 Requirements for Growing Okra in Pots

 Pick a spot that receives full sun (at least 5-6 hours of sunlight is essential).
 Like tomatoes and peppers, okra requires plenty of sunlight to produce well.

 The soil you use must be loamy, crumbly, and well-draining.
 Opt for a soilless potting mix rich in organic matter.
 You can also add plenty of compost or aged cow manure to provide a constant supply of nutrients to your okra plant.

 Okra requires slightly moist soil all the time to grow best.
 Water regularly to keep the soil uniformly wet and particularly more from the beginning of the flowering period until production.
 Do make sure that the growing medium is never going to dry completely.

 The cultivation of the okra plant is extremely easy but requires warmth.
 The plant can grow above 50 F (10 C), but to flower and bear fruit abundantly, the temperature must be around 70 to 95 F (21-35 C) ideally.

 It can tolerate higher temperatures well but fails to grow when the temperature starts to touch lower levels.

 Find out the best container vegetables to grow here